w3f/polkadot-wiki-old/docs/polkadot/learn/staking.md

 ## Validators and nominators

 Since validator slots will be limited, most of those who wish to stake their DOTs and contribute economic security to the network will be nominators.
 Validators do most of the heavy lifting, they produce new block candidates in BABE, vote and come to consensus in GRANDPA, validate STF of parachains, and possibly some other responsibilities in regard to data availability.
 Nominators, on the other hand do not need to do anything once they have bonded their DOTs.
-The experience of the nominator is very alike to "set it and forget it" while the validator will be doing an actual service for the network by performing the critical operations.
+The experience of the nominator is similar to "set it and forget it" while the validator will be doing an actual service for the network by performing the critical operations.
 For this reason, the validator has certain privileges in regard to the payout of the staking mechanism and will be able to declare its own allocation before the share which is divvied to nominators.

 ![staking](../../img/NPoS/article-2.png)